jarviscanada/jarvis_data_eng_zaied/core_java/grep/README.md

      files using the `readLines` method and if the lines contain the regex pattern write them in provided `outFile`
      * *`Main`*: This method will set the private fields utilizing the CLI arguments and call `process` method.
-This is the starting point of execution of our app
+This is the starting point of execution for our app
      * `getters` and `setters` for the private fields

  * *`JavaGrepImp`*: This is our class which implements the JavaGrep interface.
 It implements all